Tim Clue

-Tim Clue (born 1962) is an American funny motivational speaker, comedian, director, and playwright, based in Chicago, Illinois.
+Tim Clue (born 1962) is an American motivational speaker, comedian, director, and playwright, based in Chicago, Illinois.
 He is the founder of MindSlap Meetings.

 As a professional comedian, Clue received his training at The Second City in Chicago.
 For a brief period, he hosted WGN Radio comedy show and New Year's Eve radio show with Steve Cochran.

 Early life and education

 Born in 1962, Clue grew up in Rochelle, Illinois.
 He completed his bachelor's degree in communications from Bradley University in 1985.
 At Bradley, he met with Marco Benassi and later, both became part of the university speech team.
 They participated in speech tournaments and in those tournaments performed adapted poetry or short story.
 As they excelled and became important part of speech team, they were awarded with full scholarship at the university.
 For a brief period, Clue coached the college speech teams and later taught speech at the College of DuPage.

 In 2005, he graduated with a master's in speech communication and rhetoric from the Eastern Michigan University.